Western Culinary Institute - Le Cordon Bleu College of Culinary Arts

 Certificate in Le Cordon Bleu Culinary Arts

-A 37-credit program, which can be completed in 9 months.
-Students will take a special series of courses in cuisine, food safety, and baking
+A 37-credit program, which can be completed in 9 months, awards graduates with a chefs servingCertificate that is preparatory for entry-level kitchen employment.
+Students take a special series of courses that offer basic instruction in topical areas like cuisine, food safety, and baking

 Successful completion of the program requires: